yangkwang/instana-handson-labs/part-1/lab-1.1-ubuntu.md

 # It is O.K if you see "Unable to locate package docker-engine"

+# If there is a need to purge the previous failed Docker install
+$ sudo apt-get purge docker-ce docker-ce-cli containerd.io

 # Update the apt package index and install packages to allow apt to use a repository over HTTPS:
 sudo apt-get update
 sudo apt-get install \